-The following table presents the net purchase price and the preliminary fair values of the assets and liabilities of Delta:
+The following table presents the net purchase price and the fair values of the assets and liabilities of Delta:

-Amounts
+1 Amounts

 Consideration transferred

 Cash paid at closing \$ 40,500

 Net purchase price \$ 40,500

-Estimated fair value of tangible assets acquired and liabilities assumed
+Fair value of tangible assets acquired and liabilities assumed

 Accounts receivable and cost in excess of billings \$ 957

 Inventory 4,452

 Fixed assets 1,918

-Other current and non-current assets 67
+Other current and non-current assets 77

-Current liabilities (1,854)
+Current liabilities (2,055)

-Estimated fair value of net tangible assets acquired 5,540
+Fair value of net tangible assets acquired 5,349

-Estimated fair value of identifiable intangible assets 17,000
+Fair value of identifiable intangible assets 17,000

-Estimated goodwill 17,960
+Goodwill 18,151

-Estimated fair value of net assets acquired 40,500
+Fair value of net assets acquired 40,500

 Net purchase price \$ 40,500

-The amounts above represent the preliminary fair value estimates as of June 30, 2017 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period.
-The preliminary identifiable intangible asset estimates include customer relationships of \$8,000 with a useful life of 9 years, developed technology of \$5,900 with a useful life of 7 years and backlog of \$3,100 with a useful life of 2 years.
-Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill.
+On April 2, 2018, the measurement period for Delta expired.
+The identifiable intangible assets include customer relationships of \$8,000 with a useful life of 9 years, completed technology of \$5,900 with a useful life of 7 years and backlog of \$3,100 with a useful life of 2 years.

-The goodwill of \$17,960 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets.
-The Delta acquisition expands scale and breadth of the Company's RF, microwave and millimeter wave capabilities, provides highly complementary program portfolio in missiles and munitions, deepens market penetration in core radar, electronic warfare ("EW"), and precision-guided munitions markets, and opens new growth opportunities in space launch, GPS, satellite communications and datalinks.
-The goodwill from this acquisition was initially reported under the MCE reporting unit.
+The goodwill of \$18,151 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets.
+The Delta acquisition expands the scale and breadth of the Company's RF, microwave and millimeter wave capabilities, provides highly complementary program portfolio in missiles and munitions, deepens market penetration in core radar, electronic warfare ("EW"), and precision-guided munitions markets, and opens new growth opportunities in space launch, GPS, satellite communications and datalinks.
+The goodwill from this acquisition is reported under the Advanced Microelectronic Solutions ("AMS") reporting unit.

-The Company and the shareholders of Delta have agreed to treat the acquisition of Delta as an asset purchase for tax purposes by filing the required election forms under IRC Section 338(h)(10).
+The Company and the shareholders of Delta agreed to treat the acquisition of Delta as an asset purchase for tax purposes by filing the required election forms under IRC Section 338(h)(10).
 The Company has estimated the tax value of the intangible assets from this transaction and is amortizing the amount over 15 years for tax purposes.
-As of June 30, 2017, the Company had \$18,029 of goodwill deductible for tax purposes.
+As of June 30, 2018, the Company had \$16,991 of goodwill deductible for tax purposes.
+The Company has not furnished pro forma financial information relating to Delta because such information is not material to the Company's financial results.